 NLF: Boards must ensure that the committee uses and completes the AEL Local Service Provider Grant RFA 32024-00017—Board Review and Comment Form (Attachment 1) to review grant applications.
 At least one committee member must review each grant application.
 The designated application reviewer(s) must complete the Board Review and Comment Form.
 Additionally, Boards must provide TWC with recommendations to ensure alignment with Program Years 2021–2024 Board plans as modified in 2023.

-Boards must submit the completed forms to TWC via email to rfagrants@twc.texas.gov no later than 30 calendar days after TWC sends the grant applications to the Board.
+Boards must submit the completed forms to TWC via email to rfagrants@twc.texas.gov no later than 30 calendar days after TWC sends the Section 231 grant applications and no later than 20 calendar days after TWC sends the Section 243 grant applications to the Board.
 The Board Review and Comment forms should be sent in one email per Board.
 However, the committee must not score either grant applications or sections of grant applications.

 NLF: Boards must consider the extent to which each grant application aligns with the Board’s local plan based on whether the applicant: